 Mooney graduated from the University of Texas in 1977 and earned her Master of Business Administration degree from Southern Methodist University in 1983, where she was selected as a 2007-2008 Distinguished Alumni of the Cox School of Business.
-She has been recognized by Forbes Magazine as one of “The World’s 100 Most Powerful Women” and by Fortune Magazine as one of the “Most Powerful Women in Business”.
-In 2013, Mooney ranked No. 1 on American Banker Magazine’s “Most Powerful Women in Banking” list.
+She has been recognized by Forbes Magazine as one of “The World’s 100 Most Powerful Women” and most recently by Fortune Magazine as one of the Top 50 “Most Powerful Women in Business”.
+In 2013 and 2014, Mooney ranked No. 1 on American Banker Magazine’s “Most Powerful Women in Banking” list.

-Mooney is a member of AT&T’s Board of Directors and is a member of the Corporate Development and Finance Committee.
+Mooney is a member of AT&T’s Board of Directors and is a member of the Corporate Development and Finance Committee and the Public Policy and Corporate Reputation Committee.
+Mooney serves as Chairman of the Greater Cleveland Partnership (GCP), one of the largest Chambers of Commerce in the nation.
 She is also a member of the Catalyst Board of Directors and serves on the Investment Committee.
 Mooney is a Trustee and Treasurer of the Board of the Musical Arts Association (The Cleveland Orchestra), a Trustee of Cleveland Clinic Foundation and a Board member of the United Way of Greater Cleveland.
-She is a member of The Financial Services Roundtable and is a member of the Supervisory Board of The Clearing House.
+She is a member of The Financial Services Roundtable, the Chair of the Financial Services Roundtable Corporate Social Responsibility Committee and is a member of the Supervisory Board of The Clearing House.

 Amy G. Brady is Key’s Chief Information Officer, leading Key Enterprise Technology and Enterprise Operations functions.
 She also serves on the company's Executive Leadership Team.

 Previous to joining Key, Brady served as Chief Information Officer, Enterprise Technology and Operations, at Bank of America.
 In this CIO role, Brady was accountable for technology and operations delivery to critical enterprise functions including Finance, Risk, Human Resources, Marketing, Legal and Audit.
 She was accountable for ensuring application performance, availability and currency as well as building and driving technology strategies and roadmaps to enable these enterprise functions.
 In addition, Brady's organization was responsible for managing priority initiatives and ensuring effective design, improvement and implementation across people, process and technology change.